Emergent spin polarization from $\rho$ meson condensation in rotating hadronic matter: Results and Discussion

+where the $n_{\uparrow}$ and $n_{\downarrow}$ are the densities of up and down spin states of $\rho$ mesons, respectively.
+The polarization defined in Eq.~(\ref{eq_polarization}) quantifies the net spin alignment of the $\rho$ meson ensemble along the global rotation axis and represents the vector polarization, reflecting the imbalance between the populations of the spin-up and spin-down substrates.
 For a specific value of rotation, the sum of the spin density of each state at any temperature equals the total density of the $\rho$ gas considered.
-However, the density for each state varies, and so does the net spin density.
-Therefore, we estimate the polarization separately for the excited ($P_{\rm ex}$) and condensate state ($P_{\rm cond}$) to study their behaviour under BEC.
-Since at $\omega$ = 0 GeV, all spin states have the same density, we investigate the polarization by considering three finite values of $\omega$; $\omega$ = 0.003, 0.005, and 0.02 GeV.
+With rotation, there is an imbalance in the spin-up ($n_{\uparrow}$) and spin-down density ($n_{\downarrow}$), and these are separately fixed due to the constraint of fixed total density.
+However, these fixed populations are redistributed between the condensate and excited fractions as the temperature varies across the BEC transition.
+Consequently, the temperature dependence of the polarization arises solely from the evolving condensate and thermal fractions, while the total polarization remains determined exclusively by the rotation.
+Therefore, using Eq.~(\ref{eq_polarization}), we estimate the polarization separately for the excited ($P_{\rm ex}$) and condensate state ($P_{\rm cond}$) to study their behaviour under BEC.
+Since at $\omega$ = 0 GeV, all spin states have the same density, we investigate the polarization by considering three finite values of $\omega$: $\omega$ = 0.003, 0.005, and 0.02 GeV.
+Although experimental estimations from global hyperon polarization~\cite{STAR:2017ckg} show that $\omega$ varies in the range from $\sim$ 0.003 to 0.015 GeV, to investigate the effect of strong rotation on the dynamics of the polarization of the condensed and excited state, we also consider $\omega$ as high as 0.02 GeV.
 In the upper panel of Fig.~\ref{fig3}, the polarization results for excited and condensate particles are shown as a function of temperature.
 We observe a finite polarization for the excited density, which is maximum at low temperatures and decreases with increasing temperature.
 The polarization increases in magnitude with a higher rotation magnitude, being larger for the case of $\omega$ = 0.02 GeV within the considered temperature range.
 As $ T\to 0$, polarization for the excited particles is maximum, although the fraction of excited particles is also very less, as evident from Fig.~\ref{fig1}.
 At very high $\omega$, the density of excited particles is negligible; moreover, the density of down states is even much smaller, and whatever the excited density is, it is mostly due to spin up states.
 Therefore, at high $\omega$, almost fully polarized rho gas is observed at very low $T$.
 On the other hand, just at the onset of BEC, the condensate has a finite polarization which increases in magnitude with an increase in the value of $\omega$.
 As one approaches $T\rightarrow 0$, the condensate polarization increases slowly (with increasing condensate density as in Fig.~\ref{fig1}).